Lombiq/Orchard-Dojo-Library/CoreLibrary/Utilities/VisualStudioSnippets/Index.md

 The snippets also automatically add the necessary namespaces.

-We've taken care to place the $end$ terminating symbol to a place where one most possibly wants to follow up with coding.
-Thus if you escape snippets by hitting enter the cursor will be placed where you most likely want to write next.
+We've taken care to place the `$end$` terminating symbol to a place where one most possibly wants to follow up with coding.
+Thus if you exit snippets by hitting enter the cursor will be placed where you most likely want to write next.

 These snippets are constantly used at [Lombiq](https://lombiq.com) and updated according to our experiences.